splanck/vc/docs/command_line.md

 #endif
 ```

-Macro expansion is purely textual; macros inside strings or comments are not
+The preprocessor strips comments and detects string or character literals so
-recognized.
-Conditional directives are honored and support the `defined`
+macros within them are not expanded.
+Conditional directives are honored and
-operator along with numeric constants and the `!`, `&&` and `||` operators.
+support the `defined` operator along with numeric constants and the `!`, `&&`
+and `||` operators.

 The directive `#line <num> ["file"]` may be used to reset the reported line
 number (and optionally source file) for subsequent tokens.
 The preprocessor